HubSpot/ui-extensions-examples/flex-and-box/README.md

 ### Step 4: Upload project

 Run `hs project upload`.
-Alternatively, if you’d like to build on this project, run `hs project dev` to kickoff the dev process and see changes reflected locally as you build.
+If you’d like to build on this project, run `hs project dev` to kickoff the dev process and see changes reflected locally as you build.

 ### Step 5: View the cards